vivaria/edisonrul.ing/docs/source/cards/offering-to-the-immortals.md

-# OFFERING TO THE IMMORTALS
+# Offering To The Immortals

 *   None of these effects target.
 *   If you cannot Special Summon the “Ceremonial Tokens” you cannot add any of the listed cards to your hand.